memfault/interrupt/_drafts/heartbeats.md

 [I][12:30:00] Wi-Fi connected
 ```

-This calculation is relatively easy assuming we are able to process logs
+This calculation is relatively easy assuming we can process logs
 linearly.
 We see at 11:30 the device was connected to Wi-Fi, then disconnected
 at 11:45, so the time connected this hour was 15 minutes.